davechilders/davechilders/README.md

 ## Hi there 👋, I'm Dave.

-Research-oriented data scientist with background in statistics and causal inference.
+Data scientist with background in statistics and causal inference.
 I design and conduct rigorous analyses to determine whether interventions, products, and policies actually move the needle.

 🌐 [Portfolio](https://davechilders.github.io)